- Get Support

-Harry joined the Royal Corps of Signals as a Communications Systems Operator in April 2012, but suffered serious panic attacks during his basic training which led to him being medically discharged in July 2014.
+Harry joined the Royal Corps of Signals in April 2012 and worked as a Communications System Operator.
+However, he suffered serious panic attacks during his basic training, leading to a medical discharge in July 2014.

-As part of his discharge process, Harry attended two resettlement courses aimed at supporting veterans with their career transition.
-He also completed work experience which resulted in a new job, but Harry made the decision to take some time away from employment in order to help with his transition from the Army and his mental well-being.
+He attended two resettlement courses aimed at supporting veterans with their career transition, and completed work experience, which resulted in securing a job.
+This was all part of his discharge process.
+However, Harry made the decision to take time out to focus on his transition to civilian life and his mental health.

 “My biggest achievement has been finding the courage to speak to someone, and seek help.” – Harry